yuzhimanhua/yuzhimanhua.github.io/index.md

 ## Contact
-Email: yuz9 [AT] illinois [DOT] edu
+Email: yuz9yuz [AT] gmail [DOT] com
-Office: Room 2113, Siebel Center for Computer Science, 201 N. Goodwin Ave, Urbana, IL 61801
+Office: Room 502, Paul G. Allen Center, 185 E Stevens Way NE, Seattle, WA 98195-2350

 ## About Me
 <b style="color:red">I will join the Department of Computer Science and Engineering at Texas A&M University as a tenure-track Assistant Professor in January 2025.</b>